Edragon/edragon.github.io/SDK-dat/AI-SDK-dat/AI-SDK-dat.md

 another task to read bmp280 data and print by OLED display

-add GPIO 33 and GPIO4, when capture image, both LED trigger to blink twice
+add GPIO 33 and GPIO4, when capture image, both LED trigger to blink shortly twice